 Part A. Arts specified study (48 points)

 This will expose you to several arts disciplines areas of study contributing breadth to your knowledge of the arts, humanities and social sciences.
 It will also give you the opportunity to learn about several areas of study before finalising your choice of major and minor.

-Part B. Arts listed major
+Part B. Arts listed major (48 points)

 This will provide you with a focused program of study that will develop your practical and theoretical skills and knowledge in one Faculty of Arts listed major area of study.
 You will learn to critically analyse, apply and communicate an advanced level of understanding of the concepts and theoretical frameworks that constitute the knowledge base of the area of study.

 - an arts listed major (48 points) with no more than two units at level one (12 points) and at least three units (18 points) at level three.